- Preparing for an Outage

 - Have an alternate source of light: keep flashlights and extra batteries where they can be found easily.
 Lanterns and candles are not recommended because they can cause fires.

 - Stock emergency food and related items.
-Ideal choices are nonperishable foods that require no cooking, such as canned fruit, peanut butter, crackers, cereals, cereal bars, canned soup, tuna, and bread.
+Ideal choices are nonperishable foods that do not need cooking, such as canned fruit, canned milk, peanut butter, crackers, cereals and cereal bars, canned soup, and canned tuna.
+Stocking up on refrigerated or frozen foods may not be a good idea if the power goes out.

 - Keep a manual can opener handy, along with disposable plates and utensils.